the history

 Design and construction of the Taj Mahal

-Named Taj Mahal in honor of Mumtaz Mahal, the mausoleum was constructed of white marble inlaid with semi-precious stones (including jade, crystal, lapis lazuli, amethyst, and turquoise) that form intricate designs in a technique known as hard stone.
+Named Taj Mahal in honor of Mumtaz Mahal, the mausoleum was constructed of white marble inlaid with semi-precious stones (including jade, crystal, lapis lazuli, amethyst and turquoise) that form intricate designs in a technique known as pietra dura.

 Its central dome reaches a height of 240 feet (73 meters) and is surrounded by four smaller domes; four slender towers, or minarets, stood at the corners.
-In accordance with the traditions of Islam, verses from the Quran have been inscribed in calligraphy on the arched entrances of the mausoleum, as well as numerous other sections of the complex.
+In accordance with the traditions of Islam, verses from the Koran have been inscribed in calligraphy on the arched entrances to the mausoleum, as well as numerous other sections of the complex.

-The rest of the Taj Mahal complex included a red sandstone main gate and a square garden divided into quarters by long pools of water, as well as a red sandstone mosque and an identical building called a jawab (or “mirror”) facing the mosque.
+The rest of the Taj Mahal complex included a red sandstone main gate and a square garden quartered by long pools of water, as well as a red sandstone mosque and an identical building called a jawab (or “mirror”) facing the mosque.
 Traditional Mughal building practice would not allow for future modifications to the complex.

-According to legend, Shah Jahan intended to build a second large mausoleum on the Yamuna River from the Taj Mahal, where his own remains would be buried when he died; the two structures had to be connected by a bridge.
+According to legend, Shah Jahan intended to build a second large mausoleum across the Yamuna River from the Taj Mahal, where his own remains would be buried when he died; the two structures were to be connected by a bridge.

-In fact, Aurangzeb (Shah Jahan’s third son with Mumtaz Mahal) deposed his ailing father in 1658 and took power on his own.
-Shah Jahan spent the last years of his life under house arrest in a tower of the Red Fort in Agra, with a view of the majestic resting place he had built for his wife; when he died in 1666 he was buried next to her.
+In reality, Aurangzeb (third son of Shah Jahan with Mumtaz Mahal) deposed his ailing father in 1658 and seized power on his own.
+Shah Jahan lived the last years of his life under house arrest in a tower of the Red Fort in Agra, with a view of the majestic resting place he had built for his wife; when he died in 1666 he was buried next to her.

 Did you know?

-According to a gruesome (and most likely sensational) story, Shah Jahan had the hands of the architect of the Taj Mahal and his workers cut off after the structure was completed, ensuring that they would never build another of its kind.
+According to a gruesome (and quite possibly sensational) story, Shah Jahan had the hands of the Taj Mahal’s architect and his workers cut off after the structure was completed, assuring that they would never build another of its kind.

-The Taj Mahal was built by the Mughal Emperor Shah Jahān (reigned 1628-58) to make his wife Mumtāz Maḥal (“Chosen One of the Palace”) immortal.
-The name Taj Mahal is a derivation of his name.
-She died in childbirth in 1631, having been the emperor’s inseparable companion since their marriage in 1612.
+The Taj Mahal was built by the Mughal emperor Shah Jahān (reigned 1628-58) to immortalize his wife Mumtāz Maḥal (“Chosen One of the Palace”).
+The name Taj Mahal is a derivation of its name.
+She died in childbirth in 1631, having been the inseparable companion of the emperor since their marriage in 1612.
 The plans for the complex have been attributed to various architects of the period, although the chief architect was probably Ustad Aḥmad Lahawrī, an Indian of Persian descent.
-The five main elements of the complex – main gateway, garden, mosque. jawab (literally “answer”, a building that mirrors the mosque), and the mausoleum (including its four minarets) – were conceived and designed as a unitary entity according to the principles of Mughal building practice, which did not allow further additions or alterations.
+The five main elements of the complex – main gateway, garden, mosque. jawab (literally “answer”, a building mirroring the mosque), and the mausoleum (including its four minarets) – were conceived and designed as a unitary entity according to the principles of Mughal building practice, which did not permit further additions or alterations.
 The building began around 1632.
-More than 20,000 workers were employed by India, Persia, the Ottoman Empire and Europe to complete the mausoleum itself around 1638-39; the secondary buildings were finished in 1643, and the decoration works continued until at least 1647.
-In total, the construction of the 42-acre (17 hectare) complex spanned 22 years.
+More than 20,000 workers were employed from India, Persia, the Ottoman Empire and Europe to complete the mausoleum itself around 1638-39; the ancillary buildings were finished in 1643, and the decorative work continued until at least 1647.
+In total, construction of the 42-acre (17 ha) complex spanned 22 years.

 One tradition relates that Shah Jahān originally intended to build another mausoleum across the river to house his own remains.
-That structure must have been built of black marble and was to be connected by a bridge to the Taj Mahal.
-He was deposed in 1658 by his son Aurangzeb, however, and was imprisoned for the rest of his life in the Agra Fort.
+That structure must have been built of black marble and must have been connected by a bridge to the Taj Mahal.
+He was deposed in 1658 by his son Aurangzeb, however, and was imprisoned for the rest of his life in Agra Fort.

 Taj Mahal over the years

-Under Aurangzeb’s long rule (1658-1707), the Mughal empire reached the pinnacle of its strength.
-However, his militant Muslim policies, including the destruction of many Hindu temples and shrines, undermined the enduring strength of the empire and brought it to an end by the mid-18th century.
+Under the long rule of Aurangzeb (1658-1707), the Mughal empire reached the height of its strength.
+However, his militant Muslim policies, including the destruction of many Hindu temples and shrines, sapped the lasting strength of the empire and led to its demise by the mid-18th century.

-Today, around 3 million people a year (or around 45,000 a day during the peak tourist season) visit the Taj Mahal.
+Today, about 3 million people a year (or about 45,000 a day during the peak tourist season) visit the Taj Mahal.